PrettyScript/java-3/src/regex/README.md

 **<h1>Day 3 : Regex</h1>**

-All the exercise instructions can be foudn in the Regex.java class file
+All the exercise instructions can be found in the Regex.java class file

 * What does the following pattern match? (\d){36} explain in a println() statement.